Manuel-Sarkisjan/Manuel-Sarkisjan/README.md

 - 📫 How to reach me **manuel.sarkisjan@gmail.com**

-- ⚡ Fun fact **Besides programming languages I am also into human languages, as a matter of fact I am a polyglot: English, Spanish, Russian, Dutch & (Eastern) Armenian.**
+- ⚡ Fun fact ** With a Master's in Criminal Law from the University of Amsterdam and 7 years of experience as a CDD analyst at Rabobank, I have a strong foundation in legal analysis and risk assessment.
+I am continually seeking to enhance my skill set through self-directed learning in technology.
+Besides programming languages I am also into human languages, as a matter of fact I am a polyglot: English, Spanish, Russian, Dutch & (Eastern) Armenian.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">